-Based on current projections the programme of propping works is expected to be complete by November 2023*, which will enable the permanent repairs to be undertaken.
+Based on current projections the programme of propping works is expected to be complete by late 2024*, which will then enable the permanent repairs to be undertaken.

-Ongoing design work for the permanent repairs is well underway, with information gathered during the propping works being fed back into this process.
-An initial permanent repair trial commenced in summer 2022, which allowed the scheme designers to incorporate and address any further issues identified during construction into the final design.
+Design work for the permanent repairs is underway, with information gathered during the propping works being fed back into this process.
+An initial permanent repair trial which will allow the scheme designers to incorporate and address any further issues identified during construction into the final design is currently in preparation.

 What traffic delays can be expected on the motorway network while this work is taking place?

-During morning and evening peak times, delays of 10 to 25 minutes are common on the M8 due to the traffic volumes.
-Out with peak times, delays are generally 10 to 12 minutes.
+During the morning (8.25am - 8.35am) and evening (4.25pm – 4.35pm) peak travel periods, eastbound delays of 6 to 10 minutes are common due to traffic volumes.
+Out with peak times, delays are generally 2 to 5 minutes.

 What work has been undertaken to date?

-Specialist excavation works are well under way beneath the viaducts.
-The first propping elements have been delivered to site and the first of these were installed in February 2022.
+Enabling works including specialist excavations and ground investigation works are well underway beneath the viaducts.
+Works to install the propping system began in February 2022 and will continue throughout 2023.
 Some of these locations are particularly challenging due to existing gas, water and electricity mains threading beneath the viaducts.
-It will therefore take longer to develop and finalise safe and practical individual solutions for these locations.
-While this is happening, the more straightforward locations will be propped.
+It will, therefore, take longer to develop and finalise safe and practical individual propping solutions for these locations.
+While this is happening, the more straightforward locations are being propped.

 Certain areas are also more difficult due to the proximity to Phoenix Road, SPT subway and utilities that cannot be diverted or protected.
-We are liaising with the relevant stakeholders to ensure we avoid any potential disruption to these services, whilst the viaduct repair works are ongoing
+We are liaising with the relevant stakeholders to ensure we avoid any potential disruption to these services, whilst the viaduct works are ongoing.

 Why are there periods of time when it appears no one is working at this location?